-This gap can make starting a business a rocky, uphill climb for women.
-Fortunately, there’s support along the way — and the view from the top is amazing.
-Here are some free resources we’ve collected to help women on the journey to business and leadership success.
+Starting a business is notoriously grueling, but that funding gap can make it even tougher for women.
+Fortunately, there’s support if you know where to look.
+Here are some free resources we’ve collected to help small business women on the journey to success.

 Communities and apps

-We can all use some extra support.
-Below are a few great communities — online and mobile — that lift up women entrepreneurs and leaders via networking, mentors, events, and inspiration.
+These great communities — online and mobile — lift up women entrepreneurs and leaders via networking, mentors, events, and inspiration.

 Podcasts focused on women in business

-These women-forward podcasts are a fantastic way to fill a window of time.
-Pick up new strategies, hear from savvy leaders, and learn from the founders getting it done daily.
+These women-forward podcasts are a fantastic way to pick up new strategies, hear from savvy leaders, and learn from the founders getting it done daily.

 Funds investing in women founders